moxo26/teleop/README.md

 This is the catkinized ROS package for the Teleoperation robot at California State University, Los Angeles.

 ## Installation
 Easy!
-Just clone the repo!
+Just clone the repo and compile your workspace!

 ## Dependencies
 This was developed using ROS Indigo and is developed and tested on Ubuntu 14.04.
 Any other versions of ROS or Ubuntu are not guaranteed to work.
 There are a couple packages that will need to be installed in order to use this package.